Residual permutation test for regression coefficient testing: Introduction

-In this paper, we are primarily interested in designing a new coefficient test with finite-population validity.
-In other words, we require our test to have valid size control with arbitrary magnitude of $n$, instead of requiring some asymptotic regime assumption that may be unrealistic in practice.
-When the noise variables are independent and identically distributed (i.i.d.)
-Gaussian random variables and $p < n$, the ANOVA test~\citep{Fisher92} can be used to test $H_0$ against $H_1$ with finite-population valid Type-I error control.
-While the Gaussianity assumption is convenient for theoretical analysis, it is in general not realistic in practical applications, which limits the applicability of the ANOVA test.
-Indeed, as we will see in Section~\ref{sec:size}, the size of ANOVA test can be far from the nominal level in the presence of heavy-tailed noises.
-This motivates us to propose a new test that is finite-population valid without such restrictive distributional assumptions.
-In particular, instead of the independent Gaussian distribution assumption above, we only assume that the noise $\boldsymbol{\varepsilon} = (\varepsilon_1,\ldots,\varepsilon_n)^\top$ have \emph{exchangeable components}:
+Here, we are primarily interested in designing a new coefficient test with finite-sample size validity.
+In other words, we require our test to have valid size control with arbitrary magnitude of $n$, instead of requiring some asymptotic regime assumption that may be unrealistic in practice. {\revone Classically, one of the most well-known tests for $b=0$ in model~\eqref{Eq:Model} is the ANOVA test \citep{fisher1935design}.
+It is known to be asymptotically valid when $p$ is fixed and $n\to\infty$, and has finite-sample valid size control when the noise possesses spherical symmetry.
+However,} as we will see in Section~\ref{sec:size}, the {\revone finite-sample} size of ANOVA test can be far from the nominal level in the presence of heavy-tailed noises. {\revone This motivates us to propose a new test that has finite-sample valid size control under weaker noise assumptions, especially with relatively large $p$, which is also a topic that has received increasing attention in recent years (see e.g. Section~\ref{sec:literature}). } In particular, {\revone we are interested in developing a test with finite-sample valid size control under a fixed design of $\bX$ and $\bZ$ by assuming that the noise $\boldsymbol{\varepsilon} = (\varepsilon_1,\ldots,\varepsilon_n)^\top$ has \emph{exchangeable components}:}

 \begin{assumption}[Exchangeable noise] For any permutation $\sigma$ of indices $1, \ldots, n$,

 \end{assumption}